AljoschaMeyer/pavo-bootstrap/reference.md

 If the first item of an application is the identifier `sf-quote`, the expansion of the application is the application itself.

-If the first item of an application is an identifier other than `macro` or `quote`, and if that identifier is a key in the macro-environment, the expansion of the application is obtained by applying the corresponding value in the macro environment to the items of the application (without the leading identifier).
+If the first item of an application is an identifier other than `macro` or `sf-quote`, and if that identifier is a key in the macro-environment, the expansion of the application is obtained by applying the corresponding value in the macro environment to the items of the application (without the leading identifier).
 If the macro value is not a function, if the number of arguments is not correct, or if the function throws, the macro expansion errors.

 If the first item of an application is the identifier `macro`, this defines a new macro.
 If the application does not have exactly four items, the macro expansion errors.
 The second item of the application must be either an identifier or a map whose entries may have arbitrary keys but the values must again be either identifiers or such a map.
 This item is called the *pattern*.
 The third item of the application can be any value.
 This value is evaluated in the definition-environment, the resulting value is called the *definition*.
 If it throws, the macro expansion errors.
 Otherwise, the expanded form of the application is the expanded form of the fourth item, using the same definition-environment, but a new macro-environment obtained as follows: